jcburley/joker/GOSTD.md

 user=>
 ```

-Note that the first argument to `catch` in a `try` is known to specify a type, so the builtin Joker types will be checked first, as will likely be desirable (since `catch` does not support `GoType`s).
+Note that the first argument to `catch` in a `try` is known to specify a type, so the builtin Joker types will be checked first, as will likely be desirable (since `catch` does not yet support namespace-based `Type` objects).
 E.g.:

 ```
 user=> (use 'go.std.go.scanner)